Hugh Hendry

-Hugh Hendry (born 1969) is a British hedge fund manager and podcaster.
+Hugh Hendry (born 16 March 1969) is a Scottish hedge fund manager and podcaster.

 He was the founding partner and chief investment officer of the now defunct hedge fund firm, Eclectica Asset Management.
-Despite returning 50 per cent in his fund's first calendar year, from the revival in the gold price back in 2003, it was not until 5 years later that he began to attract media attention when his fund achieved a 31.2 per cent positive return in 2008 during the depths of the financial crisis, earning him a reputation as a contrarian investor.
+Despite returning 50 per cent in his fund's first calendar year, from the revival in the gold price back in 2003, it was not until 5 years later that he began to attract media attention when his fund achieved a 31.2% positive return in 2008, despite the 2008 financial crisis, earning him a reputation as a contrarian investor.
 Hendry has been referred to as "the most high-profile Scot" in the hedge fund sector.

 Background and career

 Hendry was born in Glasgow, Scotland, in 1969; he grew up in the city's Castlemilk district and graduated from Strathclyde University in 1990 with a BA in economics and finance.
-His father worked as a lorry driver and he was the first member of his family to go to university.

 In 1991, Hendry joined the Edinburgh investment management firm, Baillie Gifford.
-He claimed that he was hired only because pension fund consultants had instructed the company to introduce greater diversity into their recruitment policy.
+He has been highly critical of EU regulatory policy.

 After Baillie Gifford he worked briefly for Credit Suisse Asset Management.
 Following a chance meeting with Crispin Odey, Hendry joined Odey Asset Management in 1999.
 "It was a meeting of minds," Hendry said.
 "He checked my references, got the message that I was a troublemaker, and said, 'You're one of us, you're one of the pirates'."

 He learned the art of "momentum investing" and was responsible for managing a range of funds from the Eclectica Fund to more than a $1 billion of long-only European mandates, including the award-winning Odey Continental European Fund. "(Odey) taught me how to manage money," Hendry said.
 "More than that, he taught me how to misbehave.
 Misbehaviour is all about curiosity, how you invoke and think about change, which is very necessary in the management of money."